-In fact, anyone can contract this infection, regardless of the number of partners and sexual practices they have had.
+Anyone who is sexually active can contract this infection, regardless of the number of partners and sexual practices they have had.
 Therefore, it is important to protect yourself properly by using a condom.
 However, once the virus is detected, it is impossible to determine when the infection occurred, since it can remain undetected by medical check-ups for years.

 Although the prevalence of HPV in the male public is lower and studies confirming the data are lacking, it is estimated that 70% of men will be positive at some point in their lives.